New Article · Farm to Furnace: How Coconut Shells Move Across Tamil Nadu, Kerala, and Karnataka · Read Now →

 → Activated Carbon Manufacturers

-Produced from Tamil Nadu's abundant coconut shell waste — the globally preferred precursor for premium activated carbon.
+Produced from Tamil Nadu and Karnataka's abundant coconut shell waste — the globally preferred precursor for premium activated carbon.
 Consistent grade, reliable supply, zero-smoke NGT-compliant production.
-Supplying manufacturers who serve gold recovery, water filtration, and pharmaceutical industries across India and globally.
+Jacobi Carbons — one of the world's largest activated carbon manufacturers — has issued a Letter of Intent for 3,000 tonnes per month, following an on-site visit by their Country Manager.

 Prosopis Biocarbon